abhishekghoshh/database-helper/docs/mongodb/index.md

+---

 ## Partial filter/Indexing

+**Intent**: Partial indexes only index documents that match a filter expression.
+This reduces index size and write overhead — useful when you only query a subset of documents frequently.

 We can always use compound indexing but the problem with the compound indexing is that it takes much space in discs.
 So, in that case we can use partial filter like if we know that gender male is frequently queried rather than female.
 So, we can create a partial index with gender male.